loadzero/mipsdis/draft.md

 a simple, commented text format to be much more pleasant.

-Secondly, I wanted both a C version of the disassembler that I could use on the command line as a filter, and a javascript version that would be easy to share and demonstrate.
+Secondly, I wanted both a C version of the disassembler that I could use on the command line as a filter, and also a javascript version that would be easy to share and demonstrate.

 Finally, I also wanted to use the metadata and code generation for some other low-level projects that I am working on.

-This article will demonstrate the different versions of the disassembler, discuss the code generator, describe how to extend mipsdis, tell you how to get the code and run it and then conclude by describing some of the extra documentation available for the project.
+This article will demonstrate the different versions of the disassembler, discuss the code generator, describe how to extend mipsdis, tell you how to get the code and run it, and then conclude by describing some of the extra documentation available for the project.

 # Demo

-There are four parts to mipsdis that can be demonstrated.
+There are four parts of mipsdis that can be demonstrated.

 The first is a javascript version that runs in the browser which you can try out below.
 The data in the input textarea consists of the program counter in